 “There is no fear in love; but perfect love casts out fear, because fear involves torment.
 But he who fears has not been made perfect in love.
 “1 John 4:18

 God’s love is perfect.
 He doesn’t punish us.
 We don’t need to be afraid that He will stop loving us.
 God’s love even helps us overcome fear in life.
 His love gives us confidence and freedom.

 “Greater love has no one than this, than to lay down one’s life for his friends.”John 15:13

-When someone wrongs us and keeps wrongs us- here is what we say ‘I’m only human, there’s only so much I can take’.
+When someone wrongs us and keeps doing it over and over again- here is what we say ‘I’m only human, there’s only so much I can take’.

-That’s why when Peter asked how many times he had to forgive his brother in Matthew 18:21-22, Jesus said- 77×7 times.
-Basically countless number of times.
+That’s why when Peter asked how many times, he had to forgive his brother in Matthew 18:21-22, Jesus said seventy-seven times seven times.
+Basically, countless number of times.

 God is rich in mercy and will forgive us countless times because His love for us is great.
 He loved us when we were dead in trespasses.
 We have been made alive together with Christ.

 “As the Father loved Me, I also have loved you; abide in My love.John 15:9